Vaccine resistance in the military remains strong, a dilemma for Pentagon as mandate looms

 It remains to be seen precisely how the military will address any continued resistance once the vaccine mandate takes effort.
 In announcing his intent Aug.
 9, Austin stopped short of establishing a deadline by which all personnel must be vaccinated and said that the leaders of each branch of service would be responsible for establishing their own plans.

-“One of the narratives that has been getting picked up over the past couple of weeks is this idea that there will be all these people court-martialed,” Goldsmith said, referring to a sort-of doomsday scenario that’s been discussed online in the military is faced with the decision of separating tens of thousands of troops or conceding to those who wish to remain unvaccinated.
+“One of the narratives that has been getting picked up over the past couple of weeks is this idea that there will be all these people court-martialed,” Goldsmith said, referring to a sort-of doomsday scenario that’s been discussed online in which the military is faced with the decision of separating tens of thousands of troops or conceding to those who wish to remain unvaccinated.
 “And while that is theoretically possible, that would be a huge drain on resources.
 So what I would expect is [that commanders turn to] nonjudicial punishments, duty restrictions, measures that make life inconvenient until someone relents.”

 For now, it appears the Defense Department’s senior leadership anticipates such instances will be rare, and that those told to get vaccinated will fall in line.
 Asked earlier this month if he thought service members would refuse such an order, the Pentagon’s chief spokesman, John Kirby, demurred.
 “Members of the military, he said, “understand when you sign up for the military that there are requirements laid upon you.”